 Your TomTom ONE will now guide you to the Point Of Interest you selected.

-There will be times when you spot a hold up ahead, perhaps due to an accident or roadwork.
+Even with TomTom Traffic enabled, there will be times when you spot a hold up ahead, perhaps due to an accident or roadworks.
 To find an alternative route around the traffic jam, do the following:

 Imagine you are on your way somewhere when you get a phone call asking you to drop something off, or pick something up, at a different location on the way.
 To change your route so that it goes via a particular location, do the following:

-Your TomTom ONE starts to give you directions to the destination you are traveling via.
+Your TomTom ONE starts to give you directions to the destination you are travelling via.
 After arriving at this location, your TomTom ONE will start to navigate you to your original destination.